Equip yourself with high-demand skills in financial risk management.

 Canadian Citizen, Landed Immigrant,

-* The cost per term is rounded to the nearest $10.
-Figures include current ancillary and student referenda fees of $232.93 (part-time) per term.
-Fees are subject to change.
-For the most up to date supplementary fee information please refer to the student financial services website.
+*Estimated total tuition fees are rounded to the nearest $100.
+Figures exclude all ancillary and/or student referenda fees charged by York University.
+For the most up to date supplementary fee information please refer to the Student Financial Services website: https://sfs.yorku.ca/fees/courses.

 Study OptionsView details Hide details